 1. Use the Right Terminology

-• Rather than “The product broke,” say “The item failed to meet the merchant’s advertised quality standards.”
+- Instead of saying “The product broke,” say “The item failed to meet the merchant’s advertised quality standards.”

-• Instead of “They won’t give me a refund,” say “The merchant has refused to honor their published return policy.”
+- Rather than “They won’t give me a refund,” say “The merchant has refused to honor their published return policy.”

 2. Leverage Consumer Protection Laws

-– Fair Credit Billing Act (FCBA): Protects your right to dispute billing errors
+- Fair Credit Billing Act (FCBA): Protects your right to dispute billing errors and unauthorized charges.

 3. Escalate Strategically